vulpesincvlta/pythonstuff/README.md

 # pythonstuff
-Some exercises I made on hyperskills
+Some exercises I made on hyperskill